Albany, Georgia: Bus

 Albany Transit System (ATS) has been operated by the city since 1974 and provides fixed-route and para-transit services in Albany and Dougherty County, including service to the airport.
 All buses are wheelchair accessible and are equipped with bicycle racks.
 The main transfer station is in downtown Albany, at the corner of Oglethorpe and Jackson.

 In addition, a Greyhound bus station is located in downtown Albany, with connections to interstate service.

 Roads

 Transportation

 While Albany is one of the largest cities in Georgia to not be served by an interstate, U.S. Route 19 and U.S. Route 82 provide thoroughfares through the city.
-The two join together north of the city for a short freeway known as the Liberty Expressway.
+The two join north of the city for a short freeway known as the Liberty Expressway.
 Other major highways that run through the city include Georgia State Route 91, Georgia State Route 133, Georgia State Route 234, and Georgia State Route 520.
 Albany is located on Georgia State Route 300 (Georgia-Florida Parkway), which provides easy access to Cordele, and Interstate 75 to the northeast and south to Camilla, and Thomasville.
 The Liberty Expressway spans 10 mi serves as a bypass on Albany's north and east sides.
 Other highways that pass through Albany include US 19, US 82, and State Routes 3, 62, 91, 133, 234, and 520.